Welcome Back to USU

 Find a scholarship/internship abroad.
 Having been abroad, you may have an edge in getting a competitive paid internship abroad or a Fulbright Scholarship.
 With an undergraduate degree and an international study abroad experience already, consider a Fulbright opportunity abroad to teach English, do research or undertake a Masters or PhD program abroad.

 Enhance your resume and explore international careers.
 On your resume, you may want to highlight some of the skills you developed while on a study abroad.
 Some skills that you might have developed abroad include: language skills, academic/research skills, personal maturity, responsibility and self-confidence, flexibility, greater cultural awareness and tolerance for cultural differences.
-Global Engagement study abroad staff and USU Career Services may help you develop a resume that incorporates some of the skills you developed, as well as provide resources for other work opportunities.
+Global Engagement staff and USU Career Services can help you develop a resume that incorporates some of the skills you developed, as well as provide resources for other work opportunities.